nus-cs2103-AY2021S2/ip/docs/README.md

 ![Ui](./Images/addDeadlineTask.png)

 #### Adding an event task: `event`
-Event command adds a event task which requires task description, date as well as start and end time of the task.
+The event command adds an event task that requires a task description, date as well as start and end time of the task.

 Format: `event` description /AT DATE START_TIME-END_TIME

 Format: `deadline` DESCRIPTION /BY DATE TIME
-* DATE is should be by DD/MM/YYYY (DATE that has already pass will not be accepted as a valid date)
+* DATE is should be by DD/MM/YYYY (DATE that has already passed will not be accepted as a valid date)
 * START_TIME and END_IME should be in HHMM (END_TIME earlier than START_TIME will *not be accepted as valid time)

 Examples: